rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?
     For as the body without the spirit is dead, so faith without works is dead also.

 Faith is to works as the the body is to the spirit.
-Even the demons have faith (in terms of belief) in Christ.
+Even the demons have faith (in terms of belief and obedience) in Christ.
-It is not *our* faith that saves us.
+It is not *our* faith that saves.
-It is Christ's faith that saves.
+It is Christ's faith that saves us.
 Trying to put faith and works in competition blatantly and obviously contradicts scripture, and misses the entire point of justification.
 Martin Luther is clearly wrong.
 Sola fide is clearly false.
-And justification by works alone is clearly wrong.
+And justification by works alone is and akways was clearly wrong.
 This isn't complicated.

-Modern Lutherans will explain that this isn't what they mean by *sola fide*, but this is what Martin Luther meant and what the reformers meant.
+Modern Lutherans will explain that this isn't what they mean by *sola fide*, but this is what Martin Luther meant and what many of the reformers meant.
 If you mean something similar to the orthodox view (such as the nuanced *sola gratia, sola fide*), then you don't need a Latin slogan, you can just participate in the scriptures and understand justification exactly as it has been understood for thousands of years.

 Even in the most dogmatic five-point Calvinist view, if you don't see fruitful works in your Christian life, then your faith is dead.
-You are most likely not regenerated, and ought to feel no assurance that you are among the elect.
-In fact, the lack of good fruits points to your reprobation, the unelect.
+You are by your own interpretation not regenerated, and ought to feel no assurance that you are among the elect.
+In fact, the lack of good fruits is evidence to your reprobation (the unelect).

 Similarly, if you're a Lutheran then you ought to avoid the *cheap grace* that Dietrich Bonhoeffer warned against.

+!!! warning "Dietrich Bonhoeffer"
+    Cheap grace is the grace we bestow on ourselves.
+Cheap grace is the preaching of forgiveness without requiring repentance, baptism without church discipline, Communion without confession.
+    ...
+    Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate.

 You cannot force good fruits.
 You can be obedient and pray for saving grace and faith sufficient to your salvation, which will be seen through the fruit of your works.